repeckadonatas/App-Containerization-Docker-2/README.md

 To use the program, run the _`main.py`_ file.
 Once started, the API data download will begin, followed by data preparation and then data upload to respective tables on a database.

+To use a backup functionality, run the _`backups_main.py`_ file.

 \
 **Note:**

 Every time the program runs, a log file is created in `logs` folder for that day.
 Information about any subsequent run is appended to the log file of that day.
 The program logs every data download, data transformation and data upload to the database.
 Errors are also logged into the same log file for the current day of the run.

+Additionally, when a backup service is run, backups for a database and ML models are created in `backups` folder.

 - To restart the program, run _`main.py`_ again if the app is being run locally.
+- To restart a backup functionality, run the _`backups_main.py`_ file again.

 ### **Important:**